sh1zen/reql/docs/CONFIGURATION.md

 When a command receives a project path, for example `reql project compile PATH` or `reql cache status [PATH]`, REQL searches upward for `conf.yaml` from that project path.
 Commands with an optional path use the current working directory when `PATH` is omitted.
-If no project config exists, REQL falls back to the canonical `conf.yaml` shipped at the root of the REQL checkout.
+If no project config exists, REQL falls back to the canonical `conf.yaml` shipped with the package or source checkout.

 Precedence is: